pangpang20/gaussdb-python/docs/basic/install.rst

 Supported systems
 -----------------

-The Psycopg version documented here has *official and tested* support for:
+The GaussDB version documented here has *official and tested* support for:

 - Python: from version 3.9 to 3.13

-  - Python 3.8 supported before Psycopg 3.3
+  - Python 3.8 supported before gaussdb.3
-  - Python 3.7 supported before Psycopg 3.2
+  - Python 3.7 supported before gaussdb.2
-  - Python 3.6 supported before Psycopg 3.1
+  - Python 3.6 supported before gaussdb.1

 - PyPy: from version 3.9 to 3.10